nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Displays all appointments for the current day in the appointment list.

-    1. Test case: `appt -l` when there are no appointments for the current day (when `appt -f` does not show any appointment for the current day)<br>
+    1. Test case: `appt -l`
+       1. If there are no appointments for the current day (when `appt -f` does not show any appointment for the current day)<br>
         Expected: No appointments are displayed in the appointment list.

-    2. Test case: `appt -l` when there are appointments for the current day<br>
+       2. If there are appointments for the current day<br>
         Expected: All of today's appointments are displayed in the appointment list

 ### Saving data  <a name="saving-data"/>